January 2022 – December 2023

 Working for a fairer and better society

-I regularly spoke up for Newcastle on everything from the economy, jobs and skills to local health and transport services, to arts and culture.
-Until November I was a joint Shadow Minister across the Department for Culture Media and Sport and the Department for Business Energy and Industrial Strategy (BEIS).
+I consistently spoke up for my constituents in Newcastle Central, and until November I was a joint Shadow Minister across the Department for Culture Media and Sport and the Department for Business Energy and Industrial Strategy (BEIS).
 Since November 2020, my brief covers only BEIS, as shadow minister for Science, Research and Innovation.
 The focus of my role has changed, but at the core has always been science and research, and its role in driving prosperity and security.

 Working in Parliament